-Catego ory Framework Target audience The target audience for this target setting framework are FIs with portfolios of real estate loans and investments. e De Asset class Real estate loans and investments (including REITs).
+Cate gory Framework Target audience The target audience for this target setting framework are financian institutions with portfolios of real estate investment. əde Asset class Real estate loans and investments (including REITs).
 Scope Sectors Targets are set at portfolio emissions for service and residential buildings.
-For a target to qualify, it has to be set for a minimum share of the real estate portfolio emissions, as defined in the SBTi Target Validation Criteria for FIs.

-Inputs - data Annual emissions data can be sourced and estimated from direct disclosure of buildings' energy-related emissions or energy performance; or public database on buildings emissions, energy performance and energy consumption of tenants.
+For a target to qualify, it has to be set for a minimum share of the real estate portfolio emissions, as defined in the SBTi Target Validation Criteria for financial institutions.
+Mechanics Inputs - data Annual emissions data can be sourced and estimated from direct disclosure of buildings' energy-related emissions or energy performance; or public database on buildings emissions, energy performance and energy consumption of tenants.
 When using buildings' and tenants' energy performance data, emissions factors are required to convert energy (i.e., for heat and electricity) use into emissions.

-Inputs - pathways Science-based targets are based on a global sectoral decarbonization pathway in line with keeping global warming to 1.5°C. Targets set using regional pathways will be assessed against global pathways.
+Inputs - pathways Science-based targets are based on a global sectoral decarbonization pathway in line with keeping global warming well-below 2°C. Targets set using regional pathways will be assessed against global pathways.
 Targets set using regional pathways can be accepted if they are equally or more ambitious than targets set using global pathways.
-Mechanics Attribution approach Emissions associated with real estate loans and investments should be attributed proportionally to the FIs based on the ratio between the outstanding amount versus the total property value at time of origination. ^a When CRE is fully financed by an asset owner, 100% of the building's emissions are attributed to the asset owner.
-When CRE is jointly financed by a group of asset owners, the attribution is based on the share invested by each asset owner. ^a Outputs The output will be an emission intensity target (per gross floor area) at the portfolio level.
-Example: FI A commits to reduce its real estate portfolio GHG emissions intensity XX% per square meter by 2030 from a 2020 base year.
-Note: Portfolio weighting Within a sector of an asset class, FIs may use one of the weighting approaches in the SBTi Finance Tool (listed in Appendix E) consistently throughout the target period.
+Attribution approach Emissions associated with real estate loans and investments should be attributed proportionally to the financial institutions based on the ratio between the outstanding amount versus the total property value at time of origination. ^a When CRE is fully financed by an asset owner, 100% of the building's emissions are attributed to the asset owner.
+When CRE is jointly financed by a group of asset owners, the attribution is based on the share invested Outputs by each asset owner. ^a The output will be an emission intensity target (per gross floor area) at the portfolio level.
+Example: Financial Institution A commits to reduce its real estate portfolio GHG emissions intensity with% per m 2 by 2030 from a Portfolio weighting 2017 base year.
+Targets are not weighted within portfolios with targets on other asset classes.
+Note: